-We have audited the financial statements 2018 of Volkswagen Financial Services N.V., based in Amsterdam ('FSNV' or the 'Company').
+We have audited the financial statements 2019 of Volkswagen Financial Services N.V., based in Amsterdam ('FSNV' or the 'Company').

-WE HAVE AUDITED OUR OPINION The financial statements which comprise: In our opinion the enclosed financial 1. the balance sheet as at 31 December statements give a true and fair view of the 2018; financial position of Volkswagen Financial 2. the income statement for 2018; and Services N.V. as at 31 December 2018 and 3. the notes comprising a summary of the of its result for 2018 in accordance with applicable accounting policies and other Part 9 of Book 2 of the Dutch Civil Code. explanatory information.
+WE HAVE AUDITED OUR OPINION The financial statements comprise: the balance sheet as at 31 December 2019; the income statement for 2019; and the notes comprising of a summary of the accounting policies and other explanatory information.
+In our opinion the accompanying financial statements give a true and fair view of the financial position of Volkswagen Financial Services N.V. as at 31 December 2019 and of its result for 2019 in accordance with Part 9 of Book 2 of the Dutch Civil Code.